ashufy/food-fusion/README.md

-# food-fusion
+# food-fusion-app
 An application to find delicious food recipes based on the ingredients entered by the user.

-# Run the application:
+# run the application:
 python3 main.py [Linux]